National Underground Railroad Network to Freedom

-In 1998, legislation titled, the National Underground Railroad Network to Freedom Act of 1998, was passed, creating the Network to Freedom program.
-It's mission, through collaboration with local, state and federal entities, as well as individuals and organizations, is to honor, preserve and promote the history of resistance to enslavement through escape and flight, which continues to inspire people worldwide.
+In 1998, legislation titled the National Underground Railroad Network to Freedom Act of 1998 was passed, creating the Network to Freedom program.
+This program honors, preserves and promotes the history of resistance to enslavement through escape and flight, which continues to inspire people worldwide.
 Through its mission, the Network to Freedom helps to advance the idea that all human beings embrace the right to self-determination and freedom from oppression.

-The program is a catalyst for innovation, partnerships, and scholarship that connects and shares the diverse legacy of the Underground Railroad across boundaries and generations.
-The program consists of sites, locations with a verifiable connection to the Underground Railroad; programs, with educational and interpretive programs that pertain to the Underground Railroad; and facilities, either research, educational or interpretive centers.
-There are currently over 600 locations part of the network in 40 states, plus Washington D.C. and the U.S. Virgin Islands.
+The program is a catalyst for innovation, partnerships, and scholarship connecting the diverse legacy of the Underground Railroad across boundaries and generations.
+The program consists of sites, programs, and facilities with a verifiable connection to the Underground Railroad.
+There are currently over 700 Network to Freedom locations in 39 states, plus Washington D.C. and the U.S. Virgin Islands.

 We are currently in the process of transitioning information from our former Network to Freedom website.
 For updated NTF news and events, please visit: Underground Railroad (U.S. National Park Service) (nps.gov) We thank you for your patience.
 If you have a question or concern, please email firstname.lastname@example.org.